django-danceschool/django-danceschool/README.rst

 Because this project is designed to be configurable and to accept different payment providers, the "Pay Now" button is not included by default on the registration summary page (the last step of the registration process).
+If you have setup your installation by running the "setupschool" script, then a "Pay Now" button will already be in place.

-However, adding this button is very straightforward.
-Follow the following steps:
+However, if you have not done used the setupschool script, or if you wish to enable another payment processory, then adding a "Pay Now" button is very straightforward.
+Follow these steps:

 1. Log in as a user with appropriate permissions to edit pages and other CMS content (the superuser is fine)